Orange-OpenSource/Orange-Boosted-Bootstrap/README.md

-<h1 align="center">Boosted</h1>
+<h1 align="center">OUDS Web</h1>

 <p align="center">
-  Boosted is a fork of Bootstrap.
+  OUDS Web is a fork of Bootstrap.
 Bootstrap is a sleek, intuitive, and powerful front-end framework for faster and easier web development.
   <br>
-  <a href="https://boosted.orange.com/docs/"><strong>Visit Boosted</strong></a>
+  <a href="https://boosted.orange.com/"><strong>Visit OUDS Web</strong></a>
   <br>
   <br>
   <a href="https://github.com/Orange-OpenSource/Orange-Boosted-Bootstrap/issues/new?assignees=-&labels=bug&template=bug_report.yml">Report bug</a>